lonerapier/lonerapier.github.io/content/thoughts/rl.md

 \text{BayesRegret}(A,T;\theta)=\mathbb{E}_{\theta\sim p_{\theta}}\left[ \mathbb{E}_{\tau}\left[ \sum_{t=1}^{T}Q(a^{*})-Q(a)|\theta \right] \right]
 $$

-## 9.3 Information State space
+## 9.3 Information State Space

 > [!question] How to estimate the value of information?
 > You should only explore when exploration value is estimated and balance between exploration and exploitation is optimal.

 Let's view Bandits as sequential decision making problems as opposed to single decision-making problems.
 Turn the simple one-step decision process $(A,R)$ into an MDP over information state $\tilde{S}$, where $\tilde{s}=f(h_{t})$ is sufficient statistic of the history, summarising all information collected so far.
 Each action transitions to a new information state $\tilde{s}'$ with probability $\tilde{P}_{\tilde{s}\tilde{s}'}^{a}$.
 Thus, the MDP is defined as $\tilde{M}=(\tilde{S},A,\tilde{P},R,\gamma)$.